 En / Ru

-Suzdal: To the Boyar for Pancakes
+To the Boyar for Pancakes

-When I first learned that the name 'Suzdal' is masculine in the Russian language, I could not get used to the fact that this is a patriarch city, a boyar city.
-And that they celebrate Maslenitsa in Suzdal pretty wildly - drunk, loud, and cheerful.
+When I first learned that the name 'Suzdal' is masculine in the Russian language, I could not get used to the fact that this is a patriarchal city, a boyar city.
+And that they celebrate Maslenitsa in Suzdal pretty wildly — drunk, loud, and cheerful.
 They chase geese, sing songs on the way home, climb poles, bake thousands of pancakes and lavishly put caviar on top with large wooden spoons.
 Well, I will tell you what you can do in Suzdal.

 • Orange Fact

 Suzdal is one of the most ancient cities in Russia.
-It was founded in 999, but it is first mentioned in the archives only in 1024; and this was in reference to the confrontation between Pagans and Orthodox Christians.
+It was founded in 999, but it is first mentioned in the archives only in 1024; and this was in reference to the confrontation between pagans and Orthodox Christians.

-Visit funny Goose Fights
+Visit Funny Goose Fights

 Have a Russian-Style Photo Session at the Museum of Wooden Architecture and Peasant Life